1EdTech/openbadges-specification/Assertion/latest.md

 * [`type`](#verification-object-type)
 * [`url`](#verification-object-url)

-The data types and purpose of these properties are as follows.
+The purpose and data type for each of these properties follow.

 <a name="verification-object-type"></a>
 * `type : <text>` __required__<br/>
-The type of verification - __must__ be either "hosted" or "signed".
+The type of verification - __must__ _be either "hosted" or "signed"_.

 <a name="verification-object-url"></a>
 * `url : <url>` __required__<br/>